mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/developer/deployment.rst

   ``STATIC_ROOT = os.path.join(BASE_DIR, 'mystatic/')``

 Now we can close and save the file.
+After this you need to crate the folder static in the directory StuRa-Mitgliederdatenbank with the command.

+  ``mkdir static``

 The last step is to do initial commands:

   | ``python ./manage.py makemigrations``